Cragsand/streamlink-linux-service/readme.md

 ```

 # Configure settings.config and get your token and create a client ID for your "app"
-You have to create a client id from https://dev.twitch.tv/console/apps
+1. You have to create a client id from https://dev.twitch.tv/console/apps

+2. Get your login token from inspecting cookies in your browser on Twitch.
+Copy this and put it into TwitchToken=GET_YOUR_TOKEN_FROM_TWITCH_IN_BROWSER

+On Firefox right click anywhere while on Twitch and select Inspect.
+Go to the Storage tab, expand Cookies and it should say auth-token.

-Get your token from inspecting cookies in your browser on Twitch.
-This is required and requires an active subscription to that channel if you want to record during ad breaks.
+This is required and requires an active subscription to the channel you are recording or Twitch Turbo if you want to record streams without ad breaks getting embedded into the video.

+**Security notice!** Do not ever share your TwitchToken anywhere, it allows anyone who has it to login to your account.
+Keep in mind that it expires after 30 days unless you keep refreshing it.
+Resetting your password will also expire it.

 ```
 [Settings]